 "I don’t think building market-rate housing will ever trickle down to the poor.
 It’s a complete fallacy,” says Supervisor Hillary Ronen, speaking to the Chronicle.
 “The only way you’re going to build enough housing for working-class San Franciscans and homeless and the poor is with government-subsidized housing."

-But Supervisor Connie Chan is sponsoring a competing charter amendment, set to be introduced Tuesday, that would only allow for fast-tracking of 100%-affordable projects.
 The mayor's office hasn't yet commented because they say they haven't seen the text.

 Separately, Supervisor Aaron Peskin — the longest-tenured supervisor among the progressives — is introducing what he calls "the largest expansion of rent control in this town since 1979."
 As the Chronicle reports, Peskin will introduce another charter amendment, which will need six votes on the Board to make it onto the November ballot, which leverages a loophole in the 1995 California law limiting rent control in newly constructed buildings.